CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: CDRF: Design and Collection

 \subsection{Collection of Outdoor Data}

-To complement our controlled indoor recordings, we conducted extensive outdoor data collection sessions.
-This effort was aimed at enhancing the diversity and realism of the CDRF dataset by capturing UAV signals in complex RF environments, which better reflect real-world operational conditions with various signal sources and environmental factors.
+{To complement our controlled indoor recordings, we conducted extensive outdoor data collection sessions aimed at enhancing the diversity and realism of the CDRF dataset by capturing UAV signals in complex RF environments that better reflect real-world operational conditions.}

-For each outdoor session, we meticulously recorded a comprehensive set of metadata to ensure the data's utility and reproducibility.
-The raw I/Q data files are organized into a structured directory hierarchy where each directory name systematically encodes the key parameters of the recording session.
-The naming convention is as follows:
+{For each outdoor session, we recorded a comprehensive set of metadata to ensure reproducibility and utility.
+The raw I/Q data files are organized into a structured directory hierarchy where each directory name systematically encodes the key recording parameters.
+The naming convention is:}

 \texttt{\{device\}\_\allowbreak\{status\}\_\allowbreak\{env\}\_\allowbreak\{sdr\_gain\}\_\allowbreak\{splitter\}\_\allowbreak\{duration\_recording\}\_\allowbreak\{distance\}\_\allowbreak\{altitude\}\_\allowbreak\{center\_freq\}\_\allowbreak\{drone\_c\_freq\}\_\allowbreak\{bw\}\_\allowbreak\{snr\}\_\allowbreak\{sampling\_rate\}\_\allowbreak\{record\_dir\}.dat}